 Invest in audience insights to ensure there is no CSR disconnect between your vision and your audience.
 As Khumo Theko, trend spotter at Flux Trends, discusses, there are new urban tribes that brands should be aware of.
 One of her stand-out points is that consumers are consciously diverse; there are various groups that are connected, and socially motivated, but all stand for something different.

-Meltwater’s Consumer & Audience tool allows you to get rich insights into the different segments and communities following your brand so you can quickly identify what they’re passionate about and find the shared CSR value sweet spot between your brand vision and customer.
+Meltwater’s Consumer Insights tool allows you to get rich insights into the different segments and communities following your brand so you can quickly identify what they’re passionate about and find the shared CSR value sweet spot between your brand vision and customer.

 As Jeanne du Plessis, Corporate Affairs and Citizenship Leader at Procter and Gamble South Africa said in a previous Meltwater webinar, it doesn’t do any good for businesses to storm in and try to fix things before talking to those affected by the problem.
 For instance, before you rush in to paint a classroom, take the time to listen.
 You need to understand the root problem to make a real change.